2023-2024 Mandatory General Fee Per Credit Hour

 Students (including student workers and extra help employees) can opt-in to the Blue Zone parking program, with the exception of those who are also continuous full-time and part-time employees.
 Continuous part-time and full-time employees who are also students may purchase parking via payroll deduction or direct purchase.

 Students who opt-in to participate in the Blue Zone parking program will be assessed the parking fee based on credit hours enrolled.
 Students must register their vehicle online.
 Once a student’s virtual permit has been issued, it can be viewed online and coverage is effective immediately.
-A valid virtual permit, or ePass, will be required in all parking lots at all University locations 24 hours per day.
+A valid virtual permit, or ePass, will be required in all parking lots at all University locations 24 hours a day.

 Students who do not wish to purchase a permit for the semester but need to occasionally park on campus can purchase a daily pass via Passport Parking.